captclearleft/Raspberry-Pi-Shell-Button-Shutdown/README.md

 sudo reboot now
 sudo systemctl stop pwnagotchi && sudo pwnagotchi --clear && sudo shutdown -h now sudo systemctl stop pwnagotchi && sudo pwnagotchi --clear && sudo shutdown -h now

+NOTE - I could not get the board to pull the pin high (like you can in the python library) through shell script.
+So, I use the classic original way of doing it.

+I pull the pin HIGH by wiring the pin through a 220 ohm resistor to 3.3v - Then the BUTTON is wired from the pin to GROUND.

+The Shell script is looking for the pin to be LOW...